CheWeiChang1992/My_Personal_Notes/Barley_DH_RNA_experiment.md

 - [Pallares et al. 2020](https://www.g3journal.org/content/10/1/143) developed an RNA extraction protocol based on using **[Dynabeads mRNA DIRECT Purification Kit](https://www.thermofisher.com/order/catalog/product/61012#/61012)**, and they reduce the cost to around 1.7 USD per sample.
 However, this cost was calculated from the method designed for Drosophila, which required 20 micro litter of beads (See [File S2 of Pallares et al. 2020](https://gsajournals.figshare.com/articles/Supplemental_Material_for_Pallares_Picard_and_Ayroles_2020/9905279)).
 Since our sample is much larger, more beads may needed to collect more RNA.
 The cost of [Dynabeads mRNA DIRECT Purification Kit](https://www.thermofisher.com/order/catalog/product/61012#/61012) is 954 Euro for 10 ml, which can be used for 500 preps if following the protocol of [Pallares et al. 2020](https://www.g3journal.org/content/10/1/143). -> **the average cost per sample is 1.9 Euro...
 (NOT including other reagents)**

+- **The cost of using the protocol from Sonja's colleague is about 18 Euro per library.**

 As cost per sample for the methods mentions above is around 2 Euro just for reagent, I think we could to estimate the cost for RNA extraction to be ranging from 4 to 6 Euro per sample.